-NRN Outcome (prioritised) Associated Activities (consolidated, from stakeholder input) Mapped Objectives Conservation Features - Buckinghamshire Council to lead by example through best practice land management on agricultural estate Wildlife rich More overall biodiversity - Follow the Lawton Principles (more, bigger, better, joined up) in LNRS decision making habitat (minimum of doubling - Achieve best practice in farmland management for wildlife other) nature) - Biodiversity as key part of green infrastructure - Designate more sites for nature conservation Wildlife rich Better environmental - More and better integrated data on species and habitats nabitat and wildlife records - Undertake research on designed landscapes, parks and gardens other) - Record, protect and plan for future, veteran and ancient trees - Collect data on woodland condition - More information on natural capital value - Create a monitoring plan for the LNRS - A better understanding of the Bechstein's bat population in this region via survey work and plans on how to expand their population Wildlife rich More wetland wildlife - Habitat restoration projects on watercourses (e.g. flood meadow pastures, wet woodland) YES nabitat through functioning and waterside buffers other) floodplains - Reconnect rivers with their floodplain - Reintroduce beavers - Address unsympathetic use of land in floodplain - Payments for land set aside to flood - Restore wetland areas of the River Thame and Ray - Establish Natural Flood Management Schemes which create new wetland habitats
+NRN Objectives Outcome (prioritised) Associated Activities (consolidated, from stakeholder input) Mapped Conservation Features Buckinghamshire Council to lead by example through best practice land management on agricultural estate Wildlife rich nabitat other) More overall biodiversity (minimum of doubling nature) Follow the Lawton Principles (more, bigger, better, joined up) in LNRS decision making Achieve best practice in farmland management for wildlife Biodiversity as key part of green infrastructure Designate more sites for nature conservation Wildlife rich nabitat other) Better environmental and wildlife records More and better integrated data on species and habitats Undertake research on designed landscapes, parks and gardens Record, protect and plan for future, veteran and ancient trees Collect data on woodland condition More information on natural capital value Create a monitoring plan for the LNRS A better understanding of the Bechstein's bat population in this region via survey work and plans on how to expand their population Vildlife rich abitat other) More wetland wildlife through functioning floodplains Habitat restoration projects on watercourses (e.g. flood meadow pastures, wet woodland) and waterside buffers Reconnect rivers with their floodplain Reintroduce beavers Address unsympathetic use of land in floodplain Payments for land set aside to flood Restore wetland areas of the River Thame and Ray Establish Natural Flood Management Schemes which create new wetland habitats YES

-NRN Objectives Outcome (prioritised) Associated Activities (consolidated, from stakeholder input) Mapped Conservation Features Woodland More native woodland Large scale broadleaf woodland creation projects, but must be careful not at the expense of other habitats Promote woodland creation grant support and management planning Plant woodland within urban areas Plant vegetation and woodland buffers adjacent to roads and urban areas to screen, reduce and pollution and capture carbon Plant woodland within agricultural land Create more beech woodland and heathland to buffer and connect Burnham Beeches SAC to other nearby habitats.
-Develop a habitat bank to support biodiversity net gain policy and direct funds to the right sites YES Woodland More hedgerows in better ecological condition Better management of hedgerows and plant trees in existing hedges Develop a habitat bank to support biodiversity net gain policy and direct funds to the right sites Woodland Protect all ancient woodland - Better protection for priority habitats YES Woodland More woodland in favourable management Collect data on woodland condition Better management of existing woodland (including retention of deadwood) that is planned for the long term and suitably funded.
+NRN Objectives Outcome (prioritised) Associated Activities (consolidated, from stakeholder input) Mapped Conservation Features Woodland More native woodland - Large scale broadleaf woodland creation projects, but must be careful not at the expense of other habitats - Promote woodland creation grant support and management planning - Plant woodland within urban areas - Plant vegetation and woodland buffers adjacent to roads and urban areas to screen, reduce and pollution and capture carbon - Plant woodland within agricultural land - Create more beech woodland and heathland to buffer and connect Burnham Beeches SAC to other nearby habitats. - Develop a habitat bank to support biodiversity net gain policy and direct funds to the right sites YES Woodland More hedgerows in better ecological condition Better management of hedgerows and plant trees in existing hedges Develop a habitat bank to support biodiversity net gain policy and direct funds to the right sites Woodland Protect all ancient woodland - Better protection for priority habitats YES Woodland More woodland in favourable management Collect data on woodland condition Better management of existing woodland (including retention of deadwood) that is planned for the long term and suitably funded.
 Create a market for woodland produce Landscape scale deer management to aid woodland establishment and management, supported through funding to landowners and venison market Coordinated squirrel control within woodlands through funding Manage woodland for owls Identify barriers to good habitat management Support LWS owners to manage and protect sites YES Woodland More wet woodland - Habitat restoration projects on watercourses (e.g. flood meadow pastures, wet woodland) and waterside buffers YES